I first built CameraSim in 2009 to help a friend understand how his new DSLR worked.

 While nothing can replace using a real camera, CameraSim bridges that gap by letting you experiment safely, at your own pace.

 CameraSim has since grown beyond that original simulator.
-It now includes Clicked!, an interactive course that teaches exposure through storytelling and hands on experimentation.
+It now includes CameraSim Classroom, a photography teaching platform for schools and instructors.

 The mission remains the same: to make photography accessible, engaging, and clear for anyone who wants to learn.